garrettgman/garrettgman.github.io/draft.md

 weight: 3
 ---

 O'Reilly publishes nine books on data science and one of them is named "What is Data Science?"
-When you open any of these books you should ask yourself, "What am I getting into?"
+When you open any of these books you should ask yourself what you are getting into.
 As a term, data science has come to mean several things.

 At one level, data science is a _body of knowledge_, a collection of useful information related to a specific task.
 For example, library science and managerial science are bodies of knowledge.
 Library science collects the best ways to run a library, and managerial science collects the best ways to run a business.
 Data science collects the best ways to store, retrieve, and manage data.
 As a result, a data scientist might know how to set up a hadoop cluster or run the latest type of non-relational database.
 This is probably what most people think of when they think of "data science," but this is not the type of data science that I will teach you.